-Last year our ad for this product targeted people that already knew the benefit of an email list or those that had an email list.
+Last year, our ad for this product targeted people who already knew the benefit of an email list or those who had an email list.

 We wanted to broaden the marketing message to take this product to a different audience.
 So, we developed a new campaign.

 The message of the 2015 campaign boils down to…